- Andaman Islands

 Roderickread more »

 Rodrigo DiazThe real name of El Cid.
-Occasionally identified as Rodrigo Diaz, El Cid, El Cid, Cid, El Campeador, Mio Cid, (El) Campeador, Rodrigo Bivar, Rodrigo Vivar or Ruy Diaz.
+Occasionally known as Rodrigo Diaz, El Cid, El Cid, Cid, El Campeador, Mio Cid, (El) Campeador, Rodrigo Bivar, Rodrigo Vivar or Ruy Diaz.

 RosinanteThe broken-down horse of Don Quixote.
-Sometimes identified as Rosinante, Rocinante, Rocinante, Rozinante or Rozinante.
+Also commonly known as Rosinante, Rocinante, Rocinante, Rozinante or Rozinante.

 Sanchoread more »